keyboardio/Kaleidoscope/plugins/Kaleidoscope-TapDance/README.md

 The plugin provides a `TapDance` object, but to implement the actions, we need to define a function ([`tapDanceAction`][tdaction]) outside of the object.
 A handler, of sorts.
 Nevertheless, the plugin provides one macro that is particularly useful: `tapDanceActionKeys`.
-Apart from that, it provides one property only:
+Apart from that, it provides only one configuration method:

-### `.time_out`
+### `.setTimeout(timeout)`

-> The number of loop iterations to wait before a tap-dance sequence times out.
+> Set the number of milliseconds to wait before a tap-dance sequence times out.
 > Once the sequence timed out, the action for it will trigger, even without an
 > interruptor.
 Defaults to 5, and the timer resets with every tap of the same